 TIL hours cannot be accrued while working at the home-based work site.

-The home-based work site may be used for extra time provided the work is agreed to by NADA and the employee prior to the extra time being carried out in accordance with the Human Resources Policy.
+The home-based work site may be used for extra time provided the work is agreed to by [organisation name] and the employee prior to the extra time being carried out in accordance with the Human Resources Policy.
 No meal allowance is applicable for extra time performed at the home-based work site.

 3. Communication

-The employee agrees to be contactable and available for communication with NADA during the periods in which home-based work is carried out.
+The employee agrees to be contactable and available for communication with [organisation name] during the periods in which home-based work is carried out.

 4. Performance

-NADA and the employee agree to establish and implement an agreed procedure appropriate to the work, by which the performance of the employee at the home-based worksite can be monitored
+[Organisation name] and the employee agree to establish and implement an agreed procedure appropriate to the work, by which the performance of the employee at the home-based worksite can be monitored.

 5. Termination of the home-based work arrangement